bcgov/digital-trust-toolkit/credentials/credential-bc-ghg-emissions-verification.md

 ## 1.6.
 Purpose

-This BC Greenhouse Gas (GHG) Emissions Report Verification Statement credential is issued by the Tenure and Resource Stewardship Branch and includes information contained within the British Columbia Petroleum and Natural Gas Title Document.
-The purpose of this governance framework is to outline the process associated with governance, issuance, verification, and revocation of a BC Petroleum and Natural Gas Title Credential.
+This BC Greenhouse Gas (GHG) Emissions Report Verification Statement credential under the governing authority of CAS reports emissions information as required by the Greenhouse Gas Industrial Reporting and Control Act, [GREENHOUSE GAS EMISSION REPORTING REGULATION](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/249_2015).
+The purpose of this governance framework is to outline the process associated with governance, issuance, verification, and revocation of a GHG Emissions Report Verification Statement credential.

 ## 1.7.
 Scope